Network Map Creation Wizard

 This wizard will help you create new network maps and automatically draw connection lines that imitate network cables on the map.
 The wizard uses 2 methods for searching network devices:

 1) Scanning IP address range

-This method allows to spot the maximum number of devices.
+This method allows you to spot the maximum number of devices.
 It features the following advantages: